 Data collection and testing procedures

 Demographic data and relevant medical history were recorded.
 HIV testing was performed on a case-by-case basis by the treating clinician.
+However, all patients that were to enrol in a subsequent Tuberculous meningitis randomised controlled trial also conducted at HTD were tested for HIV.
 Patients with either a known HIV positive status, or a positive HIV test result, were considered HIV positive.
-Patients underwent clinical examination and laboratorial investigations according to main study protocol, including: blood test, sputum, and lumbar puncture, unless contra-indicated.
-HIV-related information was asked and optionally tested unless the patients were to enrol in a subsequent Tuberculous meningitis randomised controlled trial also conducted at HTD.
-Patients with either an known HIV infection or a positive subsequent HIV test would be considered HIV positive.
-Patients underwent clinical examination, routine blood testing, and analysis of sputum for M. tuberculosis where indicated.
+Patients underwent clinical examination and laboratory investigations according to the study protocol, including: blood test, sputum, and lumbar puncture, unless contra-indicated.
 CSF was obtained by lumbar puncture, with CSF white blood cells and cellular differential, CSF protein, CSF glucose (with paired blood glucose), and CSF lactate routinely measured.
 Optimally 6mls CSF was used for mycobacterial testing unless less CSF was available (in which case mycobacterial testing was still performed).
 Confirmatory tests for TBM performed on CSF and used for this analysis were Ziehl–Neelsen staining and smear (ZN Smear), mycobacterial culture using Mycobacteria Growth Indicator Tube (MGIT), and Xpert or Xpert MTB/RIF Ultra (XpertUltra).
 Given Xpert and XpertUltra were considered diagnostically comparable in a recent comparative study from this centre using a subgroup of these data (Donovan et al. 2020), Xpert and XpertUltra were considered the same in this analysis.
 Confirmatory mycobacterial testing was performed if TBM was suspected by the treating clinician.

-Methods of CSF processing have been described elsewhere Donovan et al. (2020), however, briefly; CSF samples were centrifuged at 3000g for 15 minutes, and most of the CSF supernatant was removed.
+Methods of CSF processing have been described elsewhere (Donovan et al. 2020).
+In brief, CSF samples were centrifuged at 3000g for 15 minutes, and most of the CSF supernatant was removed.
 The CSF deposit was resuspended in 500µL of remaining supernatant, with this resuspended pellet then used for ZN smear (100µL), MGIT (200µL), and either Xpert or XpertUltra (200 µL).

 All patients received appropriate anti-TB chemotherapy regimens according to national and local guidelines, depending on the diagnosis, without any interference from the study.
 At the time of discharge or death, all patients received a final diagnosis.
-If at least one of ZN Smear, Xpert, Xpert Ultra, or MGIT, was positive at anything time during the follow-up, the patient would be considered confirmed TBM; otherwise, if TBM was clinically suspected and treated, with confirmatory microbiological tests negative, the patient would be considered suspected TBM.
+If at least one of ZN Smear, Xpert, Xpert Ultra, or MGIT, was positive at any time during the follow-up, the patient would be considered confirmed TBM; otherwise, if TBM was clinically suspected and treated, with confirmatory microbiological tests negative, the patient would be considered suspected TBM.
 If the patient recovered without anti-TB chemotherapy they would be reassigned to another diagnosis (i.e. not TBM).

-In the instance of repeat CSF sampling (performed based on clinical need), only the first samples with at least 3mls of collect CSF collected not later than the first week since admission were used to evaluate test sensitivities.
+In the instance of repeat CSF sampling (performed based on clinical need), only the first samples with at least 3mls of collect CSF collected not later than the first week since admission were used.
 Results of haematological and biochemical parameters, and of ZN Smear, Xpert, Xpert Ultra, and MGIT, were taken from one same CSF samples (in addition to the paired blood glucose).

 Statistical Model